 - Easy installation

 - Gets loud in the passenger compartment

-3. MBRP S5260BLK 3″ Cat Back, Single Side Dual Outlet in Front of Rear Wheel (Black Coated)
+3. MBRP S5260BLK 3″ Cat-Back, Single Side Dual Outlet in Front of Rear Wheel (Black Coated)

 This review guide would not be complete without the inclusion of a competitively priced unit.
-And this time around, we will be taking a peek at the S5260BLK from MBRP, a bolt-on, great-sounding exhaust system that does not skimp out on any of the relevant features.
+And this time around, we will be taking a peek at the S5260BLK from MBRP, a bolt-on, a great-sounding exhaust system that does not skimp out on any of the relevant features.

 Let us start off by discussing the tips.
 They are constructed of T304 grade stainless steel, murdered out in a matte black coating that serves both for looks and added durability.
 The coating also adds a later of rust resistance.

 And the installation process, as we have mentioned before, is a bolt-on one.
 It is very easy to swap your factory stock system with this one.
 The swap should not take more than 45 mins to an hour if you have all the right tools at hand.